 Royal Bank of Canada and its subsidiaries operate under the master brand name of RBC.
 We are a global financial institution with a purpose-driven, principles-led approach to delivering leading performance.
-Our success comes from the 84,000+ employees who bring our vision, values and strategy to life so we can help our clients thrive and communities prosper.
-As Canada's biggest bank, and one of the largest in the world based on market capitalization, we have a diversified business model with a focus on innovation and providing exceptional experiences to our 16 million clients in Canada, the U.S. and 34 other countries.
+Our success comes from the 88,000+ employees who leverage their imaginations and insights to bring our vision, values and strategy to life so we can help our clients thrive and communities prosper.
+As Canada's biggest bank, and one of the largest in the world based on market capitalization, we have a diversified business model with a focus on innovation and providing exceptional experiences to our 17 million clients in Canada, the U.S. and 27 other countries.

 Our business segments are Personal & Commercial Banking, Wealth Management, Insurance, Investor & Treasury Services and Capital Markets.
 Our business segments are supported by Corporate Support.
-Additional information about our business and each segment (including segment results) can be found under "Overview and outlook" beginning on page 12 and under "Business segment results" beginning on page 21 of the 2017 Management's Discussion and Analysis, which is incorporated by reference in this prospectus.
+Additional information about our business and each segment (including segment results) can be found under "Overview and outlook" beginning on page 15 and under "Business segment results" beginning on page 26 of the 2020 Management's Discussion and Analysis, which is incorporated by reference in this prospectus.